julienmoeys/macrounchained/README.md

     per year, every year, with substance "GW-A".

-*   Châteaudun-scenario, winter cereals, application every year with a new dummy substance M, a primary metabolite "Met-M1" and a secondary metabolite "Met-M2".
+*   Châteaudun-scenario, winter cereals, application every year with a new dummy substance, GW-M, a primary metabolite "Met-M1" and a secondary metabolite "Met-M2".

 *   The three Swedish scenario (non FOCUS), Krusenberg,